South Carolina Truck Accident Lawyers

 Q: How Are Truck Accidents Different from Car Accidents?

-A: South Carolina truck accident attorneys at McGowan, Hood & Felder, LLC know that truck accidents and car accidents are not the same when it comes to pursuing compensation.
+A: South Carolina truck accident attorneys at McGowan, Hood, Felder & Phillips, LLC know that truck accidents and car accidents are not the same when it comes to pursuing compensation.
 The biggest difference is you are not simply dealing with another driver and their insurance company if you’ve been injured in truck accident.

 Truck accidents often involve taking legal action against several different companies and there are often several different insurance companies involved representing each company’s interests.